 Gold Coast’s foodie portfolio was elevated when Sydney chef Alex Munoz Labart and his Gold Coast-raised wife Karla opened their first restaurant in Burleigh Heads.
-Recently awarded the best regional restaurant in Queensland by The Courier Mail, this intimate 60-seat bistro brings a touch of European sophistication to the local dining scene.
+The intimate, 60-seat eatery brings a touch of European sophistication to the GC dining scene, with its urban yet warm fit out, polished concrete floors, walnut timber tables and navy linen napkins.
 Restaurant Labart’s open-plan kitchen and charcoal grill allows diners a front-row seat to watch Alex and his talented team work their magic.
 The ever-changing menu is designed to share with both snacks, small and large plates on offer, with all ingredients locally and sustainably sourced.

 Iku Yakitori And Whisky Bar

-By the same talented team behind long-standing favourite Etsu Izakaya, Burleigh's Iku Yakitori & Whisky Bar is next level on so many fronts.
+Burleigh's Iku Yakitori & Whisky Bar is next level on so many fronts.
 Step past the simple façade, and you’ll feel like you’ve been transported to another world.
 Or, at the very least, another country.
 Whacking you in the face the moment you slip inside, it’s sensory overload with a solid cement, open-plan kitchen on full display.
-It’s atmospheric, narrow and bustling, and you’ll likely be rubbing shoulders with your neighbour when you pull up a front row seat at the yakitori bar, where steam wafts and the grill sizzles as ex-pat Japanese chefs work over the robata and white-hot binchotan charcoals.
+It’s atmospheric, narrow and bustling, and you’ll likely be rubbing shoulders with your neighbour when you pull up a front row seat at the yakitori bar, where steam wafts and the grill sizzles as expat Japanese chefs work over the robata and white-hot binchotan charcoals.
 While a traditional yakitori bar is almost exclusively skewers, they are complimenting the robata grill menu with options from flavour-packed salads and melt-in-your-mouth raw dishes.

 Made your way around the best restaurants in Burleigh?
-Head north up the highway and explore the best of Mermaid Beach, next.
+Head north up the highway and explore the best restaurants in Broadbeach next.